 At one point we took a break at a small backstreet cafe for a Greek coffee or other drink of our choice.
 The owner was juicing pomegranates so, of course, we opted to try some fresh pomegranate juice – delicious.

-Stops we found especially interesting in old town was Saifakas (Knife) Street and Stivanadika (Leather) Street.
-We stopped to talk with the craftsman that made traditional knives and leather boots.
+Stops we found especially interesting in the old town were Saifakas (Knife) Street and Stivanadika (Leather) Street.
+We stopped to talk with the craftsman who made traditional knives and leather boots.

 We couldn’t fault this food tour, Gabi had such in-depth knowledge of Crete’s food and history.
 She was also so friendly, it was like being shown around by a friend.